ptolmachev/NEAT_python/README.md

 {“nrn_to” : “new_nrn”, “nrn_from” : “nrn_from”, weight: 1.0, “active”: True}
 ```
 Note that the first synapse in the chain is always set with the weight 1.0, whereas the second synapses is set with the “old_weight” of the disabled synapse.
 This is done to preserve the performance as much as possible, while given room for new useful mutations. \
-If no synapse is yet present in the genome dictionary, the mutation does nothing. \
+If no synapse is yet present in the genome dictionary, the mutation does nothing.

 Removing an orphaned neuron: \
 With probability p = 0.03, if the network has a neuron which doesn’t connect to anything else, it is removed from the genome.
-If no such neurons are present, the mutation does nothing. \
+If no such neurons are present, the mutation does nothing.

 Adding a synapse: \
 With probability 0.3, two neurons are chosen, in such a way that the synapse between them would not produce a cycle (handled via topologically sorting the neurons).
 A new synapse between these two neurons is added with a new weight, randomly sampled from a normal distribution with mu = 0, sigma=0.4.
 If no new synapse can be added, mutation does nothing. \

 Removing a synapse: \
 With probability 0.3, an existing synapse is chosen and disabled (setting “active” to False).
 The synapses with lesser absolute weights are preferred (simulating atrophy). \
-If there are no active synapses, the mutation does nothing. \
+If there are no active synapses, the mutation does nothing.

 Mutate weights of synapses: \
 Taking 80% of all the synapses and perturbing them as follows. \
-For each synapse marked for perturbation, with 90% probability a given synapse is perturbed with normal random variable with mu=0 and sigma = 0.1, with 5% probability the existing weight is doubled, and with 5% probability it is halved) \
+For each synapse marked for perturbation, with 90% probability a given synapse is perturbed with normal random variable with mu=0 and sigma = 0.1, with 5% probability the existing weight is doubled, and with 5% probability it is halved.

 For the (4) evaluation phase, all the animals are evaluated on task n_repeat times with different seeds (the n_repeats seeds are kept the same for all the animals, so that they go through the same trials in parallel), and assigned with the fitness value equal to the average score they attain over the n_repeat times. \
 The evaluation of multiple animals is parallelized for efficiency with *ray* python-library.

 (5) live an learn: \
 For a given topology and the given initial weight, an animal is trained to perform the task with backpropagation.
 For now, this step works only for the tasks for which targets are available (in a supervised manner, so that the error can be computed). \
-In principle, it is possible to make this step work with reinforcement learning as well. \
+In principle, it is possible to make this step work with reinforcement learning as well.

 During the (6) speciation phase, the animals are assigned to a species based on their proximity to the representative genome of the species. \
 The proximity of two given genomes is measured as the sum of two terms: \
 The number of the disjoint genes (Nd) divided by the number of genes in the longest genome (N) taken with the coefficient c_d = 1.0: c_d * Nd/N \
-The average weights and biases difference for the genes which a present in both genomes taken with coefficient c_w: c_w * sum (|wi - wi’|) \
+The average weights and biases difference for the genes which a present in both genomes taken with coefficient c_w: c_w * sum (|wi - wi’|)

 Each newly spawned and mutated genome is assigned to species if the distance between the given genome and a representative genome of the species is below a certain threshold (delta = 3.0).
 If, however, the genome in question is far away from all existing species, a new species is created with the new genome set as a representative genome. \
-Further, for each species, a new representative genome is chosen from the genomes of animals currently assigned to this species. \
+Further, for each species, a new representative genome is chosen from the genomes of animals currently assigned to this species.

-Finally, in the (7) extinction of the stagnant phase, if a given species has failed to improve its top fitness for specified time, it is removed from the species with all the animals in it, simulating an extinction. \
+Finally, in the (7) extinction of the stagnant phase, if a given species has failed to improve its top fitness for specified time, it is removed from the species with all the animals in it, simulating an extinction.

-The full list of hyperparameters for the NEAT algorithm is summarized in the config file for a given task (the precise parameters may vary from task to task). \
+The full list of hyperparameters for the NEAT algorithm is summarized in the config file for a given task (the precise parameters may vary from task to task).

 The relevant code is implemented in the ‘evolution’ subdirectory. \

 **Performance**

-LunarLander-v2 OpenAI gym task: \
+LunarLander-v2 OpenAI gym task:

 ![LunarLander-v2 performance](https://github.com/ptolmachev/NEAT_python/blob/main/img/LunarLander-v2/LunarLander-v2_scores_1445_04_03_2024.png)

-The genome contains only one hidden neuron:
+The genome contains only one hidden neuron.
+I also saw solutions with zero neurons as well: somewhat surprising that this taks could be solved just using a linear mapping from input to output!\
-(During all the training I didn’t allow biases).
-I also saw solutions with zero neurons as well: somewhat surprising that this taks could be solved just using a linear mapping from input to output!
+Note: During all the training I didn’t allow biases.

 ```yaml
 "genome dict": {